FTS (Full Text Search)¶

 Furthermore, the IMAP protocol requires some rather complicated and expensive searching capabilities.
 For example, the protocol requires arbitrary substring matching.
 Some newer mobile clients (e.g. Apple iOS) rely on this functionality.

-Without a high-performance index, Dovecot must fall back to a slow sequential search through all messages.
+Without a high-performance index, Dovecot must fall back to a slow sequential search through all messages (default behavior).
 If storage latencies are high, this searching may not be completed in a reasonable time, or resource utilization may be too large, especially in mailboxes with large messages.

 Searching In Dovecot¶